google/generative-ai-docs/demos/palm/python/docs-agent/README.md

 # Docs Agent

-The Docs Agent project enables [PaLM API][genai-doc-site] users to launch a chat application on a Linux-based host machine using their own set of documents as a source dataset.
+The Docs Agent project enables [PaLM API][genai-doc-site] users to launch a chat application on a Linux host machine using their documents as a dataset.

-**Note**: If you're interested in setting up and launching the Docs Agent sample app on your host machine, see the [Set up Docs Agent][set-up-docs-agent] section below.
+**Note**: If you want to set up and launch the Docs Agent sample app on your host machine, check out the [Set up Docs Agent][set-up-docs-agent] section below.

 ## Overview

-The Docs Agent sample app is being developed to demonstrate an AI-powered chatbot application (including a backend server and web UI) that can answer questions specific to any product, service, or topic that has a great quantity of information available as documentation (which can be from various sources such as Markdown, HTML, Google Docs, chat conversations, etc.).
+The Docs Agent project is being developed to demonstrate an AI-powered chatbot application (including a backend server and web UI) that can answer questions specific to any product, service, or topic that has a large amount of information available in documentation (which can be from various sources such as Markdown, HTML, Google Docs, Gmail, PDF, etc.).

 The main goal of the Docs Agent project is:

-- You can supply your own set of documents to enable a PaLM 2 model to synthesize useful, relevant, and accurate responses that are grounded on the documented information.
+- You can supply your own set of documents to enable a PaLM 2 model to generate useful, relevant, and accurate responses that are grounded on the documented information.

 The Docs Agent sample app is designed to be easily set up and configured in a Linux environment and is required that you have access to Google’s [PaLM API][genai-doc-site].

-Keep in mind that this approach is not to “fine-tune” an LLM (large language model) itself, but the Docs Agent sample app uses a mixture of prompt engineering and embeddings techniques on top of a publicly available LLM model such as PaLM 2.
+Keep in mind that this approach does not involve “fine-tuning” an LLM (large language model).
+Instead, the Docs Agent sample app uses a mixture of prompt engineering and embedding techniques, also known as Retrieval Augmented Generation (RAG), on top of a publicly available LLM model like  PaLM 2.

 ![Docs Agent architecture](docs/images/docs-agent-architecture-01.png)